EgorZotov/nextjs-refresh-token-example/README.md

-# Isomorphic request solution with refresh toekn flow for Next.js
+# Isomorphic request solution with refresh token for Next.js

 Use `npm run server` start the app